 Trilingual certificates are not multilingual extracts

 Romania also issues trilingual certificates in Romanian, French and English.
-These documents are not treated as multilingual extracts, but as birth, marriage or death certificates and therefore require an apostille.
+These documents are not treated as multilingual extracts, but as birth, marriage or death certificates.

 Which documents require an apostille?